chris-townsend/project-three/README.md

 ## Brief
 #
-The game will be designed for a target audience of 12 years + as some of the words are hard to guess, however the game will be fun to play by all, especially developers who want to take 5 minutes out.
+The game will be designed for a target audience of 12 years +  due to some of the words being hard to guess, however, the game will be fun to play for all, especially developers who want to take 5 minutes out.
 The game will ask for a username to make it more personal to the user and it will contain a menu with command keys to be input.
 If incorrect keys are inputted, the user will be presented with an error message.
-The finished product should be error free, give clear instructions regarding use and valid inputs and have a varied amount of words to allow replayabillity.
+The finished product should be error-free, give clear instructions regarding use and valid inputs, and have a varied amount of words to allow replayability.
 ***

 ## User Experience (UX)